Locstock04/locstock04.github.io/Viking.md

 ## About
 This game was made for a small project in Year 8 to demonstrate knowledge about Vikings, it was developed in my free time over around a week.
 The main objective of the game is to travel down to an island and trade items up until you can get a coin

-Developed in Gamemaker Studio 2, all art and programming by myself
+Developed in Gamemaker Studio 2, all art and programming by myself, Locstock